Information privacy: Information technology

+By converting data into a non-readable format, encryption prevents unauthorized access.
+At present, common encryption technologies include AES and RSA.
+Use data encryption so that only users with decryption keys can access the data.

 Internet

-The ability to control the information one reveals about oneself over the internet, and who can access that information, has become a growing concern.
-These concerns include whether email can be stored or read by third parties without consent, or whether third parties can continue to track the websites that someone visited.
-Another concern is if websites one visited can collect, store, and possibly share personally identifiable information about users.
+The ability to control the information one reveals about oneself over the internet and who can access that information has become a growing concern.
+These concerns include whether email can be stored or read by third parties without consent or whether third parties can continue to track the websites that someone visited.
+Another concern is whether websites one visits can collect, store, and possibly share personally identifiable information about users.